googleforgames/open-match-docs/site/content/en/docs/Tutorials/CustomEvaluator/_index.md

 ---
-title: "Build a custom Evaluator"
+title: "Build a Custom Evaluator"
-linkTitle: "Build a custom Evaluator"
+linkTitle: "Build a Custom Evaluator"
 weight: 4
 description: >
   A tutorial on how to build a custom Evaluator and configure Open Match to use it.